ChetDH/ML-Projects/README.md

      *Explore variables of interest to see if they can be key predictors of attrition.
  2. Employee Data Logistic Regression <br />
      *Explore variables of interest to see if they can be key predictors of attrition.
- 3. Bike Data Ridge and Lasso
+ 3. Bike Data Ridge and Lasso <br />
      *Determine wich variables are most impactful to bike rentals.